-While most charity programs are geared to see only certain patients, Bedside Magic™ is committed to reaching every sick kid in a hospital.
+While most charity programs are geared to see only certain patients, Hospital Bedside Magic™ is committed to reaching every sick kid in a hospital.
 Our volunteer Hospital Magicians are trained to adapt their magic interactions for kids in burn units, protective isolation rooms, oncology, neurology, and throughout the hospital.
 We see all kids — regardless of their physical or cognitive limitations — because we believe every child deserves to experience the healing, therapeutic power of magic.

 Being hospitalized can be extremely stressful for any child.
 Unfortunately, many children are facing life-threatening illnesses.
 Those in protective isolation spend their days battling their illnesses in closed-off hospital rooms.
 Anyone who enters these rooms must follow a strict, infection-control protocol.